OregonTech-AWallace/CST465Canvas/1-HTML/1-HTML.md

 ### Introduction of Cascading Stylesheets (CSS)
 It quickly became apparent that more flexibility/reusability of styling was needed than HTML could provide.
-Cascading Stylesheets (CSS) were developed to fill this need.
-They allowed for a much broader range of styles.
+Cascading Stylesheets (CSS) were developed to fill this need with the first specification being published in 1996.
+CSS allowed for a much broader range of styling.
 There are currently over 300 different CSS properties available for styling content.

 ### Back to its Roots
 Early versions of CSS did little to solve the problem of page layouts.
 This led to a lot of misuse of HTML in order to accomplish things like navigation menus.
 As more and more properties were added to the specification, advanced layouts with CSS became a reality.
 HTML could finally return to its pure form as a semantic language, to convey the meaning of a document and not the visual representation of it.
 The HTML 5 specification was published in 2014 with a large focus on the revival of semantic HTML.
 This is still the latest version of HTML.

 ### Present Day
 Today, HTML remains the foundation of web development.
-The HTML 5 specification is still the current version and has remained largely unchanged.
-The majority of innovation in web development has revolved around improvements to CSS and JavaScript on the user-facing side, and
+The HTML 5 specification, now over 10 years old, is still the current version and has remained largely unchanged.
+The majority of innovation in web development has revolved around improvements to CSS and JavaScript on the user-facing side, and technologies